The Mental Health Tribunal is an independent tribunal established by the Mental Health Act 2014.

 Types of hearings

 - Hearings to decide if a patient must have compulsory treatment

-- Hearings about whether electroconvulsive treatment (ECT) can be given to a person
+- Hearings about whether ECT - electroconvulsive treatment (ECT) can be given to a person

 - Matters relating to security patients

 - Transfers of a person’s treatment to another health service